-All IEML USL (Uniform Semantic Locators) are built from the elements (or morphemes) of the language.
+Each and all IEML USL (Uniform Semantic Locators) are built from the elements (or morphemes) of the language.

-General schema of the sentence
+General schema of a sentence

 In terms of building a network of relationships: